 The wok is one of the most versatile cooking pans you can buy.
 It’s great for stir fry, but it can cook up a wide variety of other delicious dishes as well.
-Woks allow you to char meat perfectly, maintain the freshness and flavor of vegetables while crisping them up, you can even steam vegetables.
+Woks let you char meat perfectly, maintain the freshness and flavor of vegetables while crisping them up, you can even steam vegetables.

 Short version: I like the Helen Chen Wok at Amazon.

 If you plan on using your wok over an electric stove, your options may be limited.
 Read on to find out the most important considerations to keep in mind as you’re looking for the best wok if you have an electric stove or an induction range.